IGITUGraz/eligibility_propagation/Figure_4_and_5_ATARI/README.md

 # Acknowledgements

-This code is inspired by [https://github.com/deepmind/scalable-agent]
+This code is inspired by [https://github.com/deepmind/scalable-agent] and [https://github.com/dudevil/tf-ale-op]